 5) Storage boxes are idea for blocking spaces under furniture

 Bunnies love to explore narrow spaces and it's surprising how small a gap they can squeeze through.
-It’s important to block of access to these crawl spaces behind or under furniture where dangerous unfinished materials like nails and staples that could hurt your bunny.
+It is important to block off access to these crawl spaces behind or under furniture where dangerous unfinished materials like nails and staples could hurt your bunny.

-7) Re-purpose pet toys as bunny protection
+6) Repurpose pet toys as bunny protection

-If you want to be sure your bunny is not going to get to a valuable piece of furniture or an area with lots of power cords it can be easier to fence of the area off with a few sections of pet pen.
+If you want to be sure your bunny is not going to get to a valuable piece of furniture or an area with lots of power cords such as a computer desk it can be easier to fence off the area with a few sections of pet pen.